How to grow your small business: Don't be afraid to spend money early (2026)

 If one daunting task takes you four hours to complete because you find it hard, boring, or a combination of both, and someone else can complete the same task in an hour or two, why not pay them to complete it for you?
 Hopefully, you can make more money in those four hours if you focused on work, which brings in more money than it would cost to pay someone to do a specific task.

 In 2023, I temporarily hired someone to help me with my Pinterest account.
-I wanted to utilize Pinterest to gain more traffic and place my content in front of more eyeballs, but I found it hard to make a pin and upload it once a week.
-The ideal on Pinterest is to post daily!
+I wanted to utilize Pinterest to gain more traffic and put my content in front of more people, but I found it hard to even make one pin and upload it once a week.
+The ideal on Pinterest is to post daily, and I just didn't have the interest or energy to do that consistently.

-I didn't have the interest or time to do that, so I posted a job on Upwork and got a lot of replies.
-I found a fantastic Pinterest manager, and thanks to her, I'm slowly but steadily putting links to my products on Etsy, Creative Fabrica, and blog posts out there to be found by the right people.
-I put in around 100 to 150 dollars a month on this.
-I didn't have much extra cash, but figured it was a good investment.
+So I posted a job on Upwork, got a lot of replies, and found a fantastic Pinterest manager in a low-cost country.
+Thanks to her, I'm slowly but steadily got the links to my blog posts and products on Creative Fabrica out there to be found by the right people.
+I put in around 50-100 dollars a month on this.
+I didn't have much extra cash at all, but figured it was a good investment at the time.

 This picture was generated using my favourite A.I – Ideogram